dogweather/forkful/content/en/rust/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?

-Retrieving the current date in Rust is a common task for tasks such as logging, time-based operations, or simply displaying the date.
-Unlike some languages that include date and time functionality in their standard library, Rust encourages the use of a robust third-party library, chrono, for comprehensive date and time manipulation due to its superior functionality and ease of use.

 ## How to:

 ### Using Rust's Standard Library
 Rust's standard library provides a limited but quick way to get the current time, though not directly the current date in a calendar format.
 Here's how you do it: